 The only thing keeping us from staying in this apartment forever is the fact that A) We’re sick of walking the dog and B) Nikki would really like to sleep in a room with a door.

 So we’ll pay off our student loans (Yes.
-We still have student loans.) and then we’ll start looking for a MUCH SMALLER home.
+We still have student loans, unless you were lucky enough to avoid student loans back in the day.) and then we’ll start looking for a MUCH SMALLER home.
 One that we could actually maintain with our current level of time and money.
 I’ll avoid travel for a little while (I HATE TRAVELING.
 I HAVE BEEN DOING SO MUCH OF IT.) and get my schedule back on track.

 No mortgage.
 We’re going to sit on that a bit.